Figurative Language in English Literature

-The use of figurative language or figures of speech goes back to ancient writings.
+Using figurative language or figures of speech goes back to ancient writings.
 We can find the use of figurative language in writings of Aristotle, Homer, Quintilian and Horace.
 They were among the first writers who theorized about the function and use of figurative language.

 What is figurative language?

 Figurative language is a language based on non-literal meaning of some or all of the words used.
-There are numerous types of figures of speech: The definition of figurative language contrasts with literal language, which includes only the “surface” or dictionary meanings of used words.
+There are many types of figures of speech: The definition of figurative language contrasts with literal language, which includes only the “surface” or dictionary meanings of used words.
 Figurative language is usually context based language and requires the listener or reader to recognize some extra nuances, context, allusions, etc. in order to understand the second meaning.
 However, figurative language is commonly used by native speakers they can understand it very easily.

 Figurative language is language that uses figures of speech like simile, metaphor, personification.
 Figurative language is a language that carries its meaning in its hidden background and reader relies on context to understand the meaning of figurative language.

-The major function of figurative language is to convey the writer’s message to the readers in comprehensible way.
+The major function of figurative language is to convey the writer’s message to the readers in a comprehensible way.

 Figures of speech vs Imagery

 Some writers consider imagery as is a type of figurative language but this in not so.
-Imagery is a use of vivid and descriptive language to please the reader’s senses and commonly used to depict places, things, and emotions in such a way that it looks more appealing to the readers sense.
+Imagery is a use of vivid and descriptive language to please the reader’s senses and commonly used to depict places, things, and emotions in such a way that it looks more appealing to the reader’s sense.
 William Wordsworth and ST Coleridge were best poets who depict the nature in a beautiful way to portrait the beauty of nature.
 They used imagery to beautify their poetry.

 Commonly Used Figures of Speech: Types

-To understand figurative language first readers have to understand individual terms of figures of speech like simile, metaphor, personification etc..
-There are various types of figures of speech.
+To understand figurative language, first readers have to understand individual terms of figures of speech like simile, metaphor, personification, etc. There are various types of figures of speech.